nasa-hack/Waterloo/README.md

 # Waterloo
-A project to find the location and level of waters
+A project to find the location and level of waters of time over time.